civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_buildForm.md

 ## Summary

-This hook is invoked when building a CiviCRM form.
-This hook should also be used to set the default values of a form element, to change form elements attributes, or even to add new fields to a form.
+This hook is invoked when building a form.
+It can be used to set the default values of a form element, to change form elements attributes, and to add new fields to a form.

 ## Definition